micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/nsh_usb/index.md

 sudo minicom -D /dev/ttyACM0
 ```

-Once the port is open, **you need to push two time the key enter** and it should pops up the next menu:
+Once the port is open, **you need to push two times the Enter key** and it should the menu below should pop up:
 ```bash
 nsh> ?
 help usage:  help [-v] [<cmd>]